jweber/WcfClientProxyGenerator/README.md

 Allows you to configure an event handlers that are called every time a method is called on the service.
 Events will receive information which method was called and with what parameters in the `OnInvokeHandlerArguments` structure.

-The OnBeforeInvoke event will fire every time the method is attempted to be called, and thus can be fired multiple times if you have a retry policy in place.
+The OnBeforeInvoke event will fire every time a method is attempted to be called, and thus can be fired multiple times if you have a retry policy in place.
-The OnAfterInvoke event will fire only on successful calls to the service.
+The OnAfterInvoke event will fire once after a successful call to a service method.

 For example, to log all service calls: